charleysmithschofield/lotide/README.md

 The following functions are currently implemented:

-* `assertArraysEqual`: is a function that determines if two arrays are identical
+* `assertArraysEqual`: a function that compares two arrays for equality.
-* `assertEqual`: is a function that compares an actual value to an expected value and will show if that assertion passed or failed.
+* `assertEqual`: is a function that compares two values for equality.
-* `assertObjectsEqual`: is a function that determines if two objects are equal.
+* `assertObjectsEqual`: is a function compares two objects for equality.
 * `countLetters`: is a function that takes in a string and returns a count of each of the letters in that string.
-* `countOnly`: is a function that takes in a collection of items & counts the occurences of specific items.
+* `countOnly`: is a function that takes in a collection of items and counts the occurences of specific items.
 * `eqArrays`: is a function that takes in two arrays and returns true or false, based on a perfect match.
 * `eqObjects`: eqArrays takes in two objects and returns true or false, based on a perfect match.
 * `findKey`: is a function that takes in an object and a callback and return the first key for which the callback returns a truthy value.